Luisa Luisi

-Luisa Luisi Janicki was a Uruguayan poet, teacher, and literary critic.
-She was a born in Paysandú on December 14, 1883 and died in Santa Lucía, on April 10, 1940.
+Luisa Luisi Janicki (December 14, 1883 – April 10, 1940), was a Uruguayan poet, teacher, and literary critic.

 Biography

 Her father was Ángel Luisi Pisano, an Italian who brought to America his masonic ideas of liberty.
 Her mother, María Teresa Josefina Janicki, was a teacher and daughter of exiled Poles living in France.
 Her parents arrived as newlyweds in Entre Ríos, Argentina, in 1872, and moved to Paysandú, Uruguay, in 1878, before finally settling down in Montevideo in 1887.

 The Luisi-Janicki clan was a family of workers and educators that developed in an environment of resistance and rebellion, and tended to think more liberally for their time.
 Their six daughters were educated and several of them attended universities, becoming some of the first professional women in Uruguay.

 Luisa was an attentive student, studying education in the Instituto Normal de Señoritas "María Stagnero de Munar," and graduated in 1903.
 She began her career as an assistant teacher in the Second School of the Third-Grade, and went on to direct the Second-Grade School of Practice and the School of Application.
 Still quite young, she became a writer for the paper La Razón of Montevideo.
 She was part of the Consejo Nacional de Enseñanza Primaria y Normal from 1925 until her retirement in 1929.
 She was also a Spanish professor in the Women's Section of Secondary Education and taught literature and oration in the María Stagnero de Munar Institute.

 Luisa published four poems whilst also dabbling in prose with four other edited works that were mostly dedicated to education.
 She participated as an official delegate in the Congress of the Child, created in Buenos Aires in 1916, and occupied the position of secretary in the Department of Education of the Second Congress of the Child, held in Montevideo three years later.
 In her older age, she contracted an irreversible paralysis that confined her to a sedentary lifestyle.

 Luisa also excelled as a literary critic.
 She was declared an honorary member of the Association of Primary School Professors of Rio de Janeiro.